Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

-At this stage, there is two possibilities: \begin{description} \item[$\bullet$] if $\mk''=0$ then $(\tm)^k=-\Id_\mk$ and $\tm$ admits eigenvalues only on the set $\{z^k=-1, z\neq -1\}$. \item[$\bullet$] if $\mk''\neq 0$ then $(\tm)^k\neq -\Id_\mk$ and $\tm$ admits eigenvalues in both the sets $\{z^k=1, z\neq \pm 1\}$ and $\{z^k=-1, z\neq -1\}$. \end{description} These two cases give rise to two different types of $2k$-symmetric spaces (see section~\ref{return}) .\\ Now, let us suppose that $M=G/H$ is Riemannian (i.e. $\Adm H$ is compact) then we can choose an $\Ad H$-invariant inner product on $\mk$ for which $\tm$ is an isometry (see the Appendice for the proof of the existence of such a inner product).
-We will always do this choice.
+At this stage, there are two possibilities: \begin{description} \item[$\bullet$] if $\mk''=0$ then $(\tm)^k=-\Id_\mk$ and $\tm$ admits eigenvalues only in the set $\{z^k=-1, z\neq -1\}$. \item[$\bullet$] if $\mk''\neq 0$ then $(\tm)^k\neq -\Id_\mk$ and $\tm$ admits eigenvalues in each the sets $\{z^k=1, z\neq \pm 1\}$ and $\{z^k=-1, z\neq -1\}$. \end{description} These two cases give rise to two different types of $2k$-symmetric spaces (see section~\ref{return}) \paragraph{$G$-invariant metrics.} Now, let us suppose that $M=G/H$ is Riemannian (i.e. $\Adm H$ is compact) then we can choose an $\Ad H$-invariant inner product on $\mk$ for which $\tm$ is an isometry\footnote{See the Appendix, theorem~\ref{AdmH,taum-compact}, for the proof of the existence of such a inner product}.
+In the next of the paper, we will always choose this kind of inner product on $\mk$.
 Therefore, $\tm$ is an order $2k$ isometry.
-We will study this kind of endomorphisms in section~\ref{isometry-twistor}.\\ Moreover, let us remark that if $G/H$ is Riemannian then so is $G/G_0$.
+We will study this kind of endomorphism in section~\ref{isometry-twistor}.\\ Moreover, let us remark that if $G/H$ is Riemannian then so is $G/G_0$.
 Further, since the elliptic system we will study in this paper is given in the Lie algebra setting it is useful to know how the fact that $G/H$ is Riemannian can be read in the Lie algebra setting.
-In fact, under our hypothesis of effectivity, $G/H$ is Riemannian \iif $\hk$ is compactly embedded in $\g$.
+In fact, under our hypothesis of effectivity, $G/H$ is Riemannian \iif $\hk$ is compactly imbedded\footnote{See \cite[p.
+130]{Hel} for a definition.} in $\g$ and $\Ad H/\Ad H^0$ is finite.
+Moreover, according to proposition~\ref{AdHsurAdH0finite} in the Appendix, $\Ad H/\Ad H^0$ is always finite so that $G/H$ is Riemannian \iif $\hk$ is compactly imbedded in $\g$.

-\subsubsection{the odd case: $k'=2k+1$}
+\subsubsection{The odd case: $k'=2k+1$}

 As in the even case we have $\g_0^\C=(\g_0)^\C$ and $\overline{\g_j^\C} =\g_{-j}^\C,\, \forall j\in\Z/k'\Z$.
 Then we obtain the following eigenspace decomposition:

 which provides in particular the following reductive decomposition: